w3bdesign/nextjs-woocommerce/README.md

 - Connect to Woocommerce GraphQL API and list name, price and display image for products
 - Cart handling with createContext and GraphQL mutations
-- Able to place orders remotely with Woocommerce (bank transfers only for now)
+- Able to place orders with WooCommerce (Cash On Delivery only for now)
-- Algolia search (work in progress)
+- Algolia search
 - Apollo Client with GraphQL
 - Animations with React-Spring and Animate.css
-- Shows loading spinner created with Styled Components while loading data and error message if data can not be loaded
+- Loading spinner created with Styled Components
 - Shows page load progress with Nprogress during navigation
 - Mobile menu and cart slide-out with animations
 - List all product categories on a separate page